cschoeny/personal-projects/UFC-Forecasting/README.md

 Recall that in my Fantasy Golf project I built a probabilistic model, based on a Poisson Process, for how each golfer would score on a particular hole.
 I then used a Monte Carlo simulation in conjunction with linear programming to choose an optimal lineup.

 Here we take a related, but slightly different approach.
 The key insight in this project is to leverage Vegas odds for the probabilities of victory / method of victory, but to rely on our self-built database for probabilistic distributions of DK scoring (based on weight class and round + method of victory).
 We then simulate the entire UFC event tens of thousands of times, and ultimately choose the specific 6-fighter lineup (which meets the DK salary requirements) that has won the most simulated events.

+Philosophically, imagine an infinite parallel universes in which the UFC event occurs, and that the winners / methods of victory have some probabilistic distribution that the Vegas odds capture.
+We want to find the most often optimal (or, to borrow from poker vernacular, the nuts) lineup.
+While the odds of winning a large GPP are _very_ low, following this methodology should transform these odds from simply playing a random lottery to making some well informed wagers.

 The following list describes the overall approach.